bemusic/bemuse/docs/users/bms-support.rst

 -  Supports OGG, M4A, MP3, WAV samples.
 -  Polyphony of #WAV is 1, consistent with major BMS implementations.
--  However, it does not apply to sounds played when player hits the button without note.
+-  However, it does not apply to sounds played when player hits the button without note (freestyle sound).

-   -  Sound of the closest note will play with no polyphony limit.
+   -  Sound of the nearby note will play with no polyphony limit.

 -  If player gets OFFBEAT (bad) judgment, the sound will play in wrong pitch.